IanCStewart/graduation-product-biography/product-development/hifi-v1.md

 ## Result
 ![HiFi screens v1](../assets/images/hifi-v1-banner.jpg)

 This resulted in a digital representation of all screens that would be in the app.
-With this result I will be able to do futher usability testing to refine and improve this current design.
+With this result I will be able to do further usability testing to refine and improve this current design.

 The complete set of screens can be viewed in [pdf format](../assets/downloads/hifi-v1.pdf)